storybookjs/ember/MIGRATION.md

 Please also file an issue if you need to opt out.
 We plan to remove the legacy renderer in 7.0.

+#### Components Without Selectors
+When the new Angular renderer is used, all Angular Story components must either have a selector, or be added to the `entryComponents` array of the story's `moduleMetadata`.
+If the component has any `Input`s or `Output`s to be controlled with `args`, a selector should be added.

 ### 6.2 Deprecations

 #### Deprecated implicit PostCSS loader